 •August 8 Fulfilling a pledge Stalin had made earlier at the Yalta conference, the Soviet Union declares war on Japan and invades Manchuria the next day, sending more than one million troops into Japanese-held territory.

 The Japanese military leadership was still divided over the surrender demand, with some leading generals vowing to fight to the death.
 A coup against Emperor Hirohito began to be planned by members of the Japanese military.

 A plutonium bomb code named “Fat Man” is prepared on Tinian.
 It will be carried by a B-29 called “Bockscar.”
-The primary target was the city of Kokura, home to a large munitions plant.
+The primary target is the city of Kokura, home to a large munitions plant.

 “Nagasaki was a city on the west coast of Kyushu on picturesque Nagasaki Bay.
 It was famous as the setting for Puccini’s beautiful opera Madame Butterfly.
 It was also home to two huge Mitsubishi war plants on the Urakami River.
 This complex was the primary target, but because the city was built in hilly, almost mountainous terrain, it was a much more difficult target than Hiroshima…

 Fat Man exploded at 1,840 feet above Nagasaki and approximately 500 feet south of the Mitsubishi Steel and Armament Works with an estimated force of 22,000 tons of TNT.